Journey Church Council: Council Qualifications, Role, Etc.

 HOW ARE COUNCIL MEMBERS SELECTED?

 The Council, who serve as representatives of the Church, are nominated by the congregation and undergo a prayerful screening, interview, and approval process.
-Approved candidates are then presented to Journey’s Partners, who have a 14-day opportunity to express any concerns directly to a nominated Council candidate, utilizing the principles for conflict resolution that Jesus taught in Matthew 18.
+Approved candidates are then presented to Journey’s Members, who have a 14-day opportunity to express any concerns directly to a nominated Council candidate, utilizing the principles for conflict resolution that Jesus taught in Matthew 18.

 WHAT DOES THE COUNCIL DO?